Gender trends in computer science authorship: Discussion

-Gender bias is a well documented and studied issue in academia.
-Studies have shown that existent and perceived gender bias may affect many aspects of career and academic success, including but not limited to a woman's choice of college major \cite{Robnett2015GenderBI}, crediting in scientific publications \cite{Feldon2017TimetoCreditGI}, access to mentorship \cite{Decastro2014MentoringAT, Schluter2018TheGC}, and opportunities for collaboration \cite{Elsevier2017Gender}.
-All these factors and more can lead to biased representation of women in certain fields of study.
+Inequality in gender representation is a well documented and studied issue in academia.
+Studies have shown that existent and perceived gender biases may affect many aspects of career and academic success, including but not limited to a woman's choice of college major \citep{Robnett2015GenderBI}, crediting in scientific publications \citep{Feldon2017TimetoCreditGI}, access to mentorship \citep{Decastro2014MentoringAT, Schluter2018TheGC, MossRacusin2012ScienceFS}, rate of promotions \citep{Clifton2019MathematicalMO}, opportunities for collaboration \citep{Elsevier2017Gender}, as well as publishing and citation trends \citep{Mattauch2020ABA, mohammad-2020-gender}.
+All of these factors can lead to imbalanced representation of women in certain fields of study.

-With the increasing digitization of scholarly communication and availability of publication-related metadata, scholars have been better able to quantify inequality in authorship.
-A 2012 analysis of 1.8 million papers from JSTOR, a large multi-disciplinary repository of academic literature, revealed that although gender gaps are shrinking in academic publications, women were found to be significantly underrepresented as last and single authors \cite{West2013TheRO}.
-Elsevier, the largest publisher of academic manuscripts, in an analysis of data from Scopus and ScienceDirect, reported the presence of gender imbalance among authors and inconsistent trends towards equal representation among different fields \cite{Elsevier2017Gender}.
-A study in early 2018 confirmed continuing gender disparities among Nature Index journals, commonly considered some of the most reputable sources of academic literature, and in particular, limited representation of women among last authors, who are often perceived as more senior \cite{Bendels2018GenderDI}.
+With the increasing digitization of scholarly communication and availability of publication-related metadata, scholars have been able to better quantify inequality in authorship. \citet{Cohoon2011GenderAC} analyzed 86,000 ACM conference papers and showed increasing representation of women authors publishing at Computer Science venues, which strongly correlated with increasing numbers of female Computer Science PhDs \citep{Cohoon2011GenderAC}. \citet{West2013TheRO} analyzed 1.8 million papers from JSTOR, a large multi-disciplinary repository of academic literature, and revealed that although gender gaps are shrinking in academic publications, women were found to be significantly underrepresented as last and single authors.
+Elsevier, a large publisher of research articles, in an analysis of data from Scopus and ScienceDirect, reported the presence of gender imbalance among authors and inconsistent trends towards equal representation in different fields \citep{Elsevier2017Gender}.
+A study in 2018 confirmed continuing gender disparities among Nature Index journals, commonly considered some of the most reputable sources of academic literature, and in particular, limited representation of women among last authors, who are often perceived as more senior \citep{Bendels2018GenderDI}.
+Our work demonstrates that the gender gap is persistent and relatively large among Computer Science authors, which is consistent with the results of these studies.